Grok Imagine 1.5 on PixVerse: Image-to-Video Guide

 A compact wireless speaker sits on a rooftop table at night as rain falls softly around it.
 Neon city lights reflect on the wet table surface.
 The camera begins in a medium close-up and slowly pushes toward the speaker.
 Premium product commercial style, realistic rain, blue and magenta lighting, vertical 9:16.

-Step 2: use Grok Imagine Extend to continue the clip.
+Step 2: use a supported Extend workflow to continue the clip.

 Extend prompt: